Galápagos of neuroscience

 Methanol cause encephalopathy.
 Long-term effect is Parkinsonism – Likely causing IPL fusion and lead to spine loss & neuronal death.

 Hypoxic Ischemic Encephalopathy (HIE): Ischemia causes release of phospholipases – free fatty acids are released from neuronal membranes (Collard & Gellman, 2001).
-It is possible to prevent encephalopathy by inhibiting the action of phospholipases?
+It is possible to prevent encephalopathy by inhibiting the action of phospholipases.
 Does it provide any information regarding stability of membranes & IPL fusion events?

 Cytotoxic edema is seen viral infections of the brain parenchyma.
 One possible explanation is that viral fusion proteins can lead to cytoplasmic content mixing that can lead to, spine loss & neuronal swelling, responsible for cytotoxic edema.